microsoftgraph/aspnet-snippets-sample/README.md

 7. Choose an operation you want to run.
 Note the following:
   - Operations that require an argument (such as ID) are disabled until you run a snippet that lets you select an entity.
   - Some snippets (marked as *admin-only*) require commercial permission scopes that can only be granted by an administrator.
-To run these snippets, you need to sign in as an admin and then use the link on the *Admin scopes* tab to consent to the admin-level scopes.
+To run these snippets, you need to sign into the Azure portal as an admin.
+Then, use the *API permissions* section of the app's registration to consent to the admin-level scopes.
 This tab is not available for users who are logged in with personal accounts.

-  - If you logged in with a personal account, snippets that aren't supported for Microsoft accounts are disabled..
+  - If you logged in with a personal account, snippets that aren't supported for Microsoft accounts are disabled.

 Response information is displayed at the bottom of the page.